ng-maps/ng-maps/projects/core/README.md

 Now you are ready to start.
 Add `NgMapsCoreModule.forRoot({apiKey: 'YOUR_API_KEY'})` to your _AppModule_.
 Now you can use map components.

+### Lazy loading configuration

+If you can not provide configuration at module import level you can load it at a later time.

+You just need to inject `MapsAPILoader` into a component or service and call the method `configure(config)` with a valid configuration.

 ## Usage

 ### Simple Map